Monday, February 08, 2016

-So we ate some steaks at Grill 23 near Newbury Street, where I used to live when I was taking my MBA.
-He's a fascinating guy.
+We ate at a Spanish Tapas restaurant where I used to live in Newbury street when I was taking my MBA.
+Bela's a fascinating guy.
 His dad lost his fortune in Hungary during the war.
-So He came to England & made another fortune as a bridge player, Buyer of art & backer of racehorses.
+So his father came to England & made another fortune as a bridge player, Buyer of art & backer of racehorses.

-IBM told him it would take 14 software programmers a year to complete.
-Bela explained that He figured out a way to do it much quicker - He actually completed the project alone, & in only 12 weeks.
+IBM told him it would take fourteen software programmers a year to complete.
+Bela explained that He figured out a way to do it much quicker - He actually completed the project alone, & in only twelve weeks.
 After that, he was in quite a lot of demand.

 Here's one of his other companies, Silverplatter, which He sold to Wolters Kluwer for $113 Million in 2000.
-These days He invests in a whole host of new companies, such as Justgiving, which has grown immensely as a business.
+These days He invests in a whole host of new companies, such as Justgiving, which he started and which has grown immensely as a business.

-However, his idea was spot on, and they got first mover advantage in the market, so everyone knows the Justgiving brand now.
+However, his idea was spot on, and they got the first-mover advantage in the market, so everyone knows the Justgiving brand now.
 Looking back, I realize that this did teach me a valuable lesson; to be more open-minded about start-up ideas.

-Since then, most of the start-ups or early-stage companies I have worked at have been successful and proliferated, sometimes by 2 or 3 times a year.
+Since then, most of the start-ups or early-stage companies I have worked at have been successful and proliferated.

-One of them, Visual IQ, was acquired by a Multi-national, Nielsen, for two billion dollars Another, Zscaler, the cyber security company, just had an IPO which now gives the company a Market Cap of $30 Billion. - not bad for two companies that are both a little over ten years old.
+One of them, Visual IQ, was acquired by a Multi-national, Nielsen, for two billion dollars.
+Another, Zscaler, the cybersecurity company, just had an IPO which now gives the company a Market Cap of $30 Billion. - not bad for two companies that are both a little over ten years old.

 Bela Hatvany recently sold Just Giving for £95 Million.
-Now that's not a bad deal for a company Bela set up as a project after he had 'retired', to do some good in the world!
+This was a company Bela set up as a project after he had 'retired', to do some good in the world.